Coronavirus (COVID-19) lateral flow tests are available to

 If you receive a negative test result, it is likely that you were not infectious when the test was done.
 You do not need to self-isolate, unless you are symptomatic, live with someone who tests positive (or has symptoms and has not been tested yet) or have been traced as a contact of someone who tested positive.

 Please remember that although the lateral flow test will pick up most infections, a negative result does not completely rule out COVID-19.
-Even if you receive a negative test, you must still follow the national lockdown guidance, stay at home as much as possible and follow relevant guidance, e.g. Hands, Face and Space.
+Even if you receive a negative test, you must still follow all national guidance including social distancing and the use of face coverings.

 If you receive a positive test result then it's likely that you had the virus and were infectious when the test was done.